astropy/photutils/docs/segmentation.rst

 `~photutils.segmentation.SourceCatalog` attributes or
 output to an Astropy `~astropy.table.QTable` using the :meth:`~photutils.segmentation.SourceCatalog.to_table` method.
-Please see :class:`~photutils.segmentation.SourceCatalog` for the the many properties that can be calculated for each source.
+Please see :class:`~photutils.segmentation.SourceCatalog` for the many properties that can be calculated for each source.
 More properties are likely to be added in the future.